skip to Main Content

 Jasper took me out to the same tree several times in the next weeks, each time coaxing me higher until I’d reached the canopy with a chain saw hanging from my hip, working in the highest branches.
 No more involuntary shakes.

 With my progress I presumed a full brotherhood, and without invitation I drove out to find Jasper’s house where Winchester bumps up against the countryside.
 The fancier homes to either side of his little place were built on higher ground.
 The small home looked like a squatter that had defied the bulldozers as ‘colonials’ gathered around to shame it.
-His gravel drive went down a
+His gravel drive went down a short incline to an entrance on a gable end.
+Paint was peeling, glazing all crackle, and the screen door hanging crooked in its jamb.

 No greeting but “What are you doing here?”